 plug in (v.), plug-in (n.)

 Two words or hyphenated, depending on use.
+Not plugin.
 It can also be called an add-on or an extension.

 - Plug in your headphones and download the LoudBass plug-in for your browser.